Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Experimentation

-The details on long proofs shown with Figure~\ref{fig:Proofs} demonstrate another benefit of self-supervised sample selection.
-Recall that $M_1$ can only prove 176 samples equivalent with a proof over 10 steps.
+Figure~\ref{fig:Proofs} diagrams how $M_7$ solves longer proofs better than $M_1$.
+Recall that $M_1$ can only prove 176 samples from $Optim_{test}$ equivalent with a proof over 10 steps.
 Of the 691 samples that $M_7$ solves with over 10 steps, $M_1$ only solves 23 of them.
 The other 153 samples for which $M_1$ found a long proof are still proven by $M_7$, but in 10 steps or fewer.
-Figure~\ref{fig:Proofs} shows the benefit of self-supervised sample selection on the performance of proofs of increasing length in the $K_t$ dataset.
-Here we see that proofs which $M_7$ proved with only 1-3 steps were solved with over 50\% success by $M_1$; yet proofs that $M_7$ found with over 10 steps were rarely solved by $M_1$.
+Figure~\ref{fig:Proofs} shows the benefit of self-supervised sample selection on the performance of proofs of increasing length in the test datasets.
+Here we see that proofs for $Optim_{test}$ samples which $M_7$ proved with only 1-3 steps were solved with over 50\% success by $M_1$; yet proofs that $M_7$ found with over 10 steps were rarely solved by $M_1$.

 We now assess the ability of self-supervised sample selection to avoid catastrophic forgetting by analyzing the samples which $M_1$, $Q$, and $M_7$ are able to prove.
 Of the 4,866 samples that $M_1$ is able to prove equivalent, \emph{ALL} of them are included in the 9,688 samples that $M_7$ proves after training based on self-supervised sample selection.
 However, only 4,774 of them are included in the 7,531 which $Q$ proves - $Q$ 'forgot' how to prove 92 samples that the $M_1$ model it trained from had proven. \emph{This shows clearly the benefit of self-supervised sample selection for avoiding catastrophic forgetting.}